 Wisconsin experiences humid continental climate with mild summers and snowy in the winter.
-The monthly average temperatures range from a high of 82.8°F to a low of 5.4°F.
+The monthly average temperatures range from a high of 80 F (in summers) to a low of 10 F (during winters).

 Studying in Wisconsin

 Wisconsin has approximately 36 private and 31 public higher education institutions.
-University of Wisconsin is one of the world's leading institutes for the research and developmental courses.
-University of Wisconsin's Madison centre has a capacity of 41,563 students while the Milwaukee centre has a capacity of 29,338.
+University of Wisconsin is one of the worlds leading institutes for the research and developmental courses.
+University of Wisconsin Madison center has a capacity of 44,000.
 Wisconsin also has an expanding network of technical school throughout the state.
 Northeast Wisconsin Technical College, Madison Area Technical College, Fox Valley Technical College, Milwaukee Area Technical College are some of the worth mentioning names in this regard.
 Besides this, the state offers a vast range of educational and professional courses out of the circuit of traditional academic disciplines, which definitely attracts international students from various countries.

-According to the open door fact sheet, approximately ~9250 international students got admission in various different institutions of the in the year 2017.
+According to the open door fact sheet, approximately ~10,000 international students got admission in various different institutions of the in the year 2017.
 University of Wisconsin-Madison has around 4,000 international students (Top 20 in US for number of international students).

 There are a handful of scholarship programs and fellowships in the educational institutes of Wisconsin.
 Thus, finding a financial aid opportunity may not be easy always.
 However, there is ACS youth scholarship program, Wisconsin Academic Excellence Scholarship program, Wisconsin Indian Student Assistance Grants,Wisconsin Higher Education Grants etc., available on a limited basis.
 International students are needed to contact the Financial Aid and Scholarships office for full information regarding the aids.